Businesses Franchises Brokers

 How Revenue and Earnings Level Affects Business Values

 Clearly higher levels of earnings lead to higher valuations, even given the same multiple.
 However, valuation multiples also tend to rise with business sales volume.
 Popular and well-located retail stores that generate higher sales (and maintain reasonable profit margins) tend to sell for earnings multiples on the higher end.
-So, a clothing store consistently generating sales over $1.4MM annually may sell for an earnings multiple above 3, where a smaller store with sales under $400k would likely sell for an earnings multiple closer to 1.6 or less.
+So, a clothing store with annual sales of $1.4MM may sell for an earnings multiple above 3, where a smaller store with sales under $400k would likely sell for an earnings multiple closer to 1.6.

 This tendency for higher sales volumes to fetch higher valuation multiples is largely driven by the economics of business acquisition financing.
 Higher volume businesses give buyers more cushion to cover debt service obligations and still have enough left over to pay the new owner a reasonable income.